summernote/awesome-summernote/README.md

 ### Misc
  - [summernote-add-text-tags](https://github.com/tylerecouture/summernote-add-text-tags)
+   - Adds additional text-level semantic elements that are already provided with styling by Bootstrap 3 and 4, such as `<kbd>` and `<code>` etc.
  - [summernote-addclass](https://github.com/creativeprogramming/summernote-addclass)
    - With this plugin you will get a configurable button so you'll be able to toggle custom CSS classes in summernote elements (like the default 'style' button, but you can define custom CSS classes, eg. your favourite UI framework styling classes)
  - [summernote-cleaner](https://github.com/DiemenDesign/summernote-cleaner)
    - Adds a Button to toolbar that when used cleans the MS Word Crud from the editor text.
  - [summernote-drafts](https://github.com/MissAllSunday/summernoteDrafts)
+   - Allows users to save and load drafts directly on the editor.
  - [summernote-ext-print](https://github.com/lqez/summernote-ext-print)
    - Add print button on toolbar.
 This allows summernote to print its own document, not whole page.
  - [summernote-floats-bs](https://github.com/MarcosBL/summernote-floats-bs)